Life insurance with pre-existing conditions

 It’s important to shop around to find the most comprehensive cover, for a price that’s right for you.

-At Reassured we can compare quotes from some of the UK’s leading providers to help you find the right cover for you.
+At Reassured we can compare quotes from the UK’s leading providers to help you find the right cover for you.

 Yes, as stated above, a heart attack is one of the most common illnesses covered by critical illness cover.